-DAY= selects first grid with this day

-DRAnge= bday eday inc

-selects the first grid in the range of days bday through eday incremented by inc days (no default for bday; eday default=bday; inc default=1)
+- DAY= selects first grid with this day - DRAnge= bday eday inc selects the first grid in the range of days bday through eday incremented by inc days (no default for bday; eday default=bday; inc default=1)

-FDAy= selects the first grid with this forecast day; a grid's forecast day is determined by adding the forecast hour to the day and time, e.g., a 12 UTC grid from day 2000100 with a forecast hour of 72 has a forecast day of 2000103; you cannot use FDAY with the

-FHOUR or FRANGE keyword

-FHOur= selects the first grid with this forecast hour; you cannot use FHOUR with the FRANGE, FDAY or FTIME keyword selects the first grid in the range of forecast hours bhr through ehr incremented by inc hours (no default for bhr; ehr default=bhr;
+- ENSemble= e1 . . en selects grids with the specified ensemble numbers; each ensemble number must include a + or sign, e.g., -1 -0 +0 +1 - FDAy= selects the first grid with this forecast day; a grid's forecast day is determined by adding the forecast hour to the day and time, e.g., a 12 UTC grid from day 2000100 with a forecast hour of 72 has a forecast day of 2000103; you cannot use FDAY with the FHOUR or FRANGE keyword - FHOur= selects the first grid with this forecast hour; you cannot use FHOUR with the FRANGE, FDAY or FTIME keyword - FRANGe= bhr ehr inc selects the first grid in the range of forecast hours bhr through ehr incremented by inc hours (no default for bhr; ehr default=bhr; inc default=1); you cannot use FRANGE with the FHOUR, FDAY or FTIME keyword